MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Session_ImpressionId** -  Identifies the set of flights that are running in a given session.
 Allows us to identify which individual flights are running on a session so that we can determine if a flight is the source of an issue impacting users.

-- **SessionCorrelationId** -  The globally unique identifier for the host’s session.
+- **SessionCorrelationId** -  The globally unique identifier for the host's session.

 - **SH_ErrorCode** -  Indicates an error code if available when an activity fails.